HMRC letter

 In the event of inaccuracies on a P60, employers are responsible for correcting the errors and issuing a revised P60.
 Hence, maintaining accurate payroll records is crucial to ensure the correct issuance of P60 forms.

-P60 and Umbrella Companies
+P60 and umbrella companies

 If you're working under an umbrella company, the responsibility for issuing your P60 falls to the umbrella company itself.
 As with other employment scenarios, the umbrella company should provide you with a P60 by 31st May following the end of the tax year.